 - absolute values are given in Table 7.1.1-1

+- If a PUSCH transmission is scheduled by a DCI format, is provided by the TPC command value in the DCI format

+- If a PUSCH transmission is configured by ConfiguredGrantConfig, is provided by the TPC command value in the latest DCI format 2_2 that the UE receives symbols before PUSCH transmission occasion .

 - If the UE receives a random access response message in response to a PRACH transmission on active UL BWP of carrier of serving cell as described in Clause 8

 ...